-‘Young and The Restless’ Casting News: New Love for Abby?
-Ryan Ashton Debuts May 18
+‘Young And The Restless’ Casting News: New Love For Abby?
+Ryan Ashton Debuts In May 18

 Abby Hides Secrets From Victor and Ashley

-The Young and The Restless spoilers promise Abby plans to keep hiding her secret new business from her mom Ashley Abbott (Eileen Davidson) as long as she can since her mother warned her from jumping into this.
-But it might not stay hidden for too long since Ravi Shapur (Abhi Sinha) saw Abby and Jack conspiring then hugging.
+The Young and The Restless spoilers promise Abby plans to keep hiding her secret new business from her mom, Ashley Abbott (Eileen Davidson), as long as she can, since her mother warned her from jumping into this.
+But it might not stay hidden for too long since Ravi Shapur (Abhi Sinha) saw Abby and Jack conspiring, and then hugging.

 Even if Abby’s new business venture flops, if it brings Zack into her life as a new love, it might all be worth it.
 We’ll see what’s next for Abby and the new guy after these new The Young and The Restless spoilers.